elstr/grpc-game/README.md

 **Step 4** Update the listPlayers() method in [GrpcController.java](src/main/java/nl/toefel/tictactoe/client/controller/GrpcController.java) to use `listPlayersStream()` method.

+# Solutions

+The solutions are in a branch called 'answers'.

+# Next steps

+Take a look at a previous workshop, you can find it here: [grpc-workshop](https://github.com/toefel18/grpc-workshop)

+That workshop goes in more detail on a variety of topics, and also includes a gRPC web example.
+Topics of exercises there are:

+- Protobuf, to json conversion, and testing backward compatiblity
+- Creating a grpc service and implementing the call
+- Connecting a grpc backend to react browser app using grpc-web
+- Server side streaming
+- Adding authentication
+- Transcoding a gRPC api to http

 # Issues for Linux users
 ### JavaFX Scaling issues 4k displays using Linux